iAmG-r00t/100Days-AppSec/ReadMe.md

 </p>

 - **Main Objective**: `Learn the basic foundation on how mobile apps work and how to identify vulnerabilities.`
-- **UPDATE:** `31st January 2022` Got stuck here need to do more planning on this but I will be back on this project.
+- **UPDATE:** `31st January 2022` Got stuck here need to do more planning, but I will be back on this project.

 ## Keys;